ftl-mv-translation/outer-expansion/README.md

 1. Use regular pip (or [pipx](https://github.com/pypa/pipx)) to install the package. (virtualenv is recommended)
 2. Use poetry to install the package (`poetry install`), then run `poetry shell` to activate virtualenv. (*)

+(*) Since poetry 2.0.0, `shell` is not included by default.
+You need to enable it by running `poetry self add poetry-plugin-shell`.

 All `mvloc` subcommands starting with `batch-` generates `report.txt` file that contains logs and outputs of all task in a workflow.